SevdanurGENC/AI-Talent-Programme/README.md

-# CNN-Presentation
+# AI-Talent-Programme

-This repo contains cnn course note by ai talent programme.
+This repo contains course note by ai talent programme.